jancassio/dispatcher/README.md

 4. Zero dependencies.
 5. Works perfectly in ES5 and ES6.

-## Usages
+## Usage

-Here is the most simple way
+Here is the most simple way:

 ```javascript
 import Dispatcher from '@jancassio/dispatcher';